-For a guardian to become self-represented, the guardian's attorney must file a motion to be relieved as counsel and an appearance will be required.
+For a guardian of the estate to become self-represented, the guardian's attorney must file a motion to be relieved as counsel and an appearance will be required.

 J. Special Immigrant Juvenile Status.

 Declarations in support of a Petition for Special Immigrant Juvenile Findings (GC-220) must be marked "Confidential" and filed pursuant to CCP §155(c).